iteration

 They are not vectorized functions.

-Vectorize Exisiting functions
+Vectorize exisiting functions

-Two general types are across() and map()
+Two general what of doing this are across() and map()

 across() and map()